 With my office reduced to a couple two-drawer file cabinets, an in-box, a laptop and a printer, I moved it into my good-sized bedroom closet, which thankfully had a plug just where I needed it so that I could power my printer and charge my computer.
 A couple reams of printer paper and a box of envelopes are among the very minimal supplies I need to store now.
 I have a little stool in there in case I need to sit while I print up some documents or do some filing.

 You don’t even have to clean house before a meeting!
-With Zoom virtual backgrounds, you can look as if you’re calling in from Tahiti or Trump Tower.
+With Zoom virtual backgrounds, you can look as if you’re calling in from Tahiti or the Eiffel Tower.
 You can even turn the video function of the call off if you don’t feel like brushing your hair that day.

 All the Zoom in the world will never replace the sparks of creativity that can fly with the spontaneous comradery that a designated brick and mortar away from home work site makes possible.
 I have very fond memories of those times.
 Home has a host of other relationships and distractions associated with it that are not always helpful to productivity…but that’s another column.